 In contrast to other jurisdictions, the Swiss Anti-Money Laundering Act (AMLA) covers a broad range of financial activities which are listed in an exemplary, but not exhaustive matter.
 This principled approach has enabled Switzerland to conclude already in 2014 that the exchange of cryptocurrencies is subject to the AMLA.
 The flexibility of its legal framework has been one of the country’s key advantages and a critical factor in the development of the “crypto hub” as it stands today.
 This spirit is again noticeable in the current draft of the DLT Act and the corresponding dispatch.
 The draft is also a demonstration of regulatory foresight by covering latest innovations.
 One example is the dispatch’s reference to decentralized exchanges and the required clarifications of the AMLO, which I would like to comment further.

 According to the dispatch, the coverage of decentralized exchanges by the AMLO will increase legal certainty for market participants.
 This is certainly the case.
-However, it would lead to unsatisfactory results if any and all types of decentralized exchanges would be treated as activity subject to the AMLA.
+However, it would lead to unsatisfactory results if any and all types of decentralized exchanges would be treated as an activity subject to the AMLA.

-For practical interpretation and application, we propose to apply two cumulative criteria in order to determine if a decentralized exchange is treated as activity subject to the AMLA based on well-established terms:
+For practical interpretation and application, we propose to apply two cumulative criteria in order to determine if a decentralized exchange is treated as an activity subject to the AMLA based on well-established terms:

 a.
 Criteria of power of disposal